 The new lights are being installed just in time for 2018’s Mary Poppins Returns, which will star Emily Blunt, Meryl Streep, Angela Lansbury, Colin Firth, Dick Van Dyke, Emily Mortimer and Lin-Manuel Miranda, among others.
 The 53 years between this and the original Mary Poppins movie in 1964 is one of the longest gaps between sequels in movie history.

 The Mary Poppins lights are really adorable – when it’s red/”Don’t Walk,” her umbrella is down by her side and when it’s green/”Walk”, it’s up and open, like she’s ready to fly!
-Check it out:
+Click here to check it out!

 So now I want to go to Australia and check this all out – the Mary Poppins Festival, the new crosswalk signs, everything!
 Who’s with me? 🙂